Untitled Consciousness Project

-Entropy – The central meditative performance
+Entropy – the central meditative performance

 After entering the space, visitors are asked to travel blindfolded through a short maze.
 At the center of the maze is a meditative performance in an otherworldly landscape.
 The central performance lasts 4.5 hours.
 Visitors are invited to stay as long as they wish, but can only visit each private experience once.